Shubchynskyi/TodoList/Readme.md

 ## Features Implemented

 - **Task Management**: Create, edit, and manage tasks in a structured ToDo list format.
-- **User Roles**: Role-based functionality tailored to different types of users.
 - **Integration with Docker Compose**: Simplified deployment using Docker Compose for easy setup and management.

 ## Technologies Used